Community Lodgings History

 With continued ecumenical support, four additional apartment buildings were purchased in the neighborhood to increase affordable housing options as a means of addressing the dramatic increase in family homelessness of the mid-1980s.
 Community Lodgings’ affordable housing gave Alexandria’s most vulnerable families fresh options, thus altering the housing equation in Alexandria.

 Today in Alexandria, families still remain homeless and many more area families struggle to make ends meet.
-With 44 apartments (soon to be 45) available at below-market rent (including six transitional housing units), Community Lodgings gives disadvantaged local families access to affordable while also offering high-quality supportive services to families transitioning to self-sufficient lives.
+With 45 apartments available at below-market rent (of the 45, five are set aside for transitional housing for homeless families at or below 30% of the area median income), Community Lodgings gives disadvantaged local families access to affordable while also offering high-quality supportive services to families transitioning to self-sufficient lives.
 Learn more about our transitional housing and affordable housing programs.

 In addition to housing, Community Lodgings provides children and parents with an educational foundation for success.
 Since 1998, when we first opened computer literacy and English Language Learner (ELL) classes to adults, we have committed ourselves to improving outcomes for families in the community at risk of homelessness, gang involvement, substance abuse, inappropriate sexual activity and emotional, physical and/or sexual abuse.
 In 2002, we opened the community-based Fifer Family Learning Center to meet the needs of the surrounding Arlandria-Chirilagua community and introduced our Youth Education Program.
 Elementary, middle and high school students – all living below the poverty threshold – now attend free daily afterschool programs and summer programs, meet with tutors and mentors, learn valuable life skills, and participate in various enrichment and recreational activities.
 In 2008 we expanded the center, increasing instructional time for at-risk children and their parents.

 In each of our learning sites, receive academic enrichment that is aligned with what they learn in school.
 Additionally, time is designated at the end of the program to support students with their homework.
 Throughout the year, Community Lodgings partners with different city organizations and non-profits to provide workshops for students, including topics such as writing and creating your own book, nutritious cooking and anti-bullying.